gismo/gismo/README.txt

   project.

-After successful compilation a dynamic library is created in ./lib and executable example programs are output at ./bin subdirectory of the build folder.
+After successful compilation a dynamic library is created in ./lib and executable example programs are output at the ./bin subdirectory of the build folder.

 Additionally, if Doxygen is available on the system one can execute (eg. on Linux):